Money and the Inner Child

-I have, until now, chosen not to write about peoples’ present fears sounding money.
+I have, until now, chosen not to write about peoples’ present fears surrounding money.
 I am making a conscious decision not to hook into the energy of fear surrounding it.
 Yet, over and over, ironically, it keeps coming up like a bad penny.
 Certainly, it isn’t the first time that I have had so many people processing their anxiety about money and all that it represents.
 But the resounding atmosphere of uncertainty is triggering in my clients, and maybe you, more than fears of money.
 The insecurity is triggering their older fears about survival.
 And exploring those childhood fears is the key to resolving it.

 If we were to remember our first days in this world, the simplicity of it would amaze us.
 We see it in the children we raise, but we often forget that we, too, were once those little ones.
-We were once those tiny balls of energy, eager to make their presence known, to leap into their place in next generation.
+We were once those tiny balls of energy, eager to make their presence known, to leap into their place in the next generation.

-As children our primary function in the world is to explore it, all the while anticipating that our loved ones, our parents, will provide us with food, clothing, shelter, and protection from harm.
+As children, our primary function in the world is to explore it, all the while anticipating that our loved ones, our parents, will provide us with food, clothing, shelter, and protection from harm.
 And while it may seem simple, for many, that assurance, that security never came.
 For many, and perhaps even you, childhood meant being unable to depend on others to give them a sense of safety.
 Fear.
 Pain.
 Lack.
 Abuse.
 Dread.
 Sadness.
 Worry.
 The concept of being safe, and one’s basic needs being met, was inconceivable.
 At the same time, looking back, we often forget that it was reasonable to ask our parents to ensure our survival.

 The Cost of Survival

 For others, the security and survival came, but at an emotional cost.
 Like a price tag hanging on a guilt-ridden purchase, it may have been an unspoken contract that survival was conditional.
 Ignore mom’s drinking.
-Keep “that” secret.
+Keep that a secret.
 Be a little adult.
 Whatever “that” contract was, was how the child’s survival was ensured.

 Whatever our relationship to the idea of “survival,” it is the very thing that today’s financial struggles, or whatever you chose to call it, triggers.
 It’s not conscious.
 It’s not readily apparent.
 Perhaps you would even disagree.
 Nevertheless, the thoughts that “I can’t make it,” “I’m going to lose my house,” “I’ll lose my job,” “I’m afraid I’ll have no money,” all echo the primary panic of a child who is not sure that it will survive.
 That child is not sure that someone will be there.
 That child is uncertain that its basic needs will be met.
 And you may forget, that child is still you.